-“Due to Algarve’s unique location, Rocha Brava makes for the perfect winter holiday destination with high temperatures averaging between 16°C and 20°C. Book your winter sun holiday in the Algarve today!
+“Due to Algarve’s unique location, Rocha Brava Village Resort makes for the perfect winter holiday destination with high temperatures averaging between 16°C and 20°C. Book your winter sun holiday in the Algarve today!

-The Mediterranean is one of the most popular destinations in Europe for winter sun holidays and we’re right on the coast.
+The Mediterranean is one of the most popular destinations in Europe for winter sun holidays and our holiday village is we’re right on the coast.
 Up to 80% lower prices for an average family room during the winter and there are no ques for breakfast and no ques for sun beds.
-Many of the local attractions are open all year around too and the coast is still as beautiful.
+Many of the local attractions are open all year around too and the Algarve coast is still as beautiful.

 Our sports facilities remain open, including our Tennis facilities!

 Our collection of bars and restaurants on-site will allow you to continue to enjoy the local, fresh cuisine we have available.
 With cooler temperatures in the evening you can enjoy a refreshing beverage outside our Bar Rocha Brava or even absorb the quiet and tranquillity outside your own holiday accommodation taking in the breath taking view as the sun descends.

 There’s plenty to enjoy outside of the resort too.
 With award winning championship Golf courses, ribbons of golden beaches and endless vistas of crystal clear Mediterranean water there’s an abundant choice of things to do.
 We can provide you with discounts for the myriad of Golf courses that surround the resort as well as provide plenty of information on the best beaches to visit.

 These are only a few of the beaches within easy reach of Rocha Brava Village Resort.
 We can also recommend the beaches of Benagil, Marinha, Armação de Pêra, Caneiros, Pintadinho and Praia da Rocha.